 You will need sleeping bag, pillow and clothing to cover minimum 3 nights away from home port.

 At the end of the course you will receive a certificate of course completion.
-This is the highest certified course with the RYA Yachtmaster® scheme.

 This is an ideal opportunity to log miles, night hours and experience towards a RYA Yachtmaster® Certificate of Competence.